nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

         Visualize and Analyze CONCRETELY
         your CURRENT STATE of MENTAL and HEATLH

+    + Mental and Health SHARING ??
+        WITH some RESTRICTIONS of course

     QUESTIONS:
         Should i use Notion for references ?
         Did my idea is even close to Notion ??